davidzzheng/tailwind-storybook/README.md

-# Breeze - TailwindCSS Storybook React Starter
+# TailwindCSS Storybook React Starter

 Breeze is a component development environment that integrates the latest version of Storybook (6.2) with Tailwind (via `@storybook/addon-postcss`), TailwindCSS JIT compilation, and Webpack 5.